 Due to the relatively high prevalence of HIV/AIDS, victims of violent crime, especially rape, are strongly encouraged to seek immediate medical assistance.

-If you are travelling to Nigeria, you should inform relatives and friends that they may receive phone calls and emails from bogus hospitals or doctors in Nigeria claiming that an Australian traveller has been injured and money is required to be sent for medical treatment.
-Your relatives and friends in Australia should treat any requests for money with caution and ensure that the contact is genuine, including emails purportedly sent by you or by doctors claiming that money is required to be sent for your medical treatment, as these are common methods of extorting money.
-If they have been unsuccessful in attempts to contact you and remain concerned, they should then contact the Department of Foreign Affairs and Trade’s Consular Emergency Centre (see Where to Get Help for contact details).
+If you are travelling to Nigeria, your relatives and friends may receive bogus phone calls and emails from Nigeria claiming that an Australian traveller is in distress legally, financially or subject to a medical emergency and money is required to assist them.
+Your relatives and friends in Australia should treat any requests for money with caution.
+If they have been unsuccessful in attempts to contact you directly and remain concerned, they should then contact the Department of Foreign Affairs and Trade’s Consular Emergency Centre (see Where to Get Help for contact details).
 You should be careful about disclosing personal information and disposing of personal documents while in Nigeria.